bmedicke/power_of_2_decode/readme.md

 # error handling

-- input file character count not divisible by 16
 - input file characters not exclusively ones and zeroes
 - input file characters outside the defined ASCII range (A-Z + space)
+- input file characters not resolvable
 - any file not writeable (chowned by root)